Entropy accumulation: Applications

 \subsection{Sample application: Security of quantum key distribution}

 A \emph{Quantum Key Distribution (QKD)} protocol enables two parties, Alice and Bob, to establish a common secret key, i.e., a string of random bits unknown to a potential eavesdropper, Eve.
 The setting is such that Alice and Bob can communicate over a quantum channel, which may however be fully controlled by Eve.
 In addition, Alice and Bob have a classical communication link which is assumed to be authenticated, i.e., Eve may read but cannot alter the classical messages exchanged between Alice and Bob.
 The protocol is said to be \emph{secure against general attacks} if any attack by Eve is either detected (in which case the protocol aborts) or does not compromise the secrecy of the final key.
+Here, we will show that our main theorem can be directly applied to show security against general attacks for a fairly standard QKD protocol.
+As a bonus, our proof still holds even if we do not make any assumptions about Bob's measurement device: the POVM applied by Bob at every step of the protocol can be arbitrary, and may vary from one step to the next (thereby achieving one-sided measurement device independence as in~\cite{TR11}, but without the restriction to memoryless devices; see also~\cite{TFKW13}).
+In fact, as shown in~\cite{AFRV19}, the entropy accumulation theorem can be used to prove the security of fully device-independent quantum key distribution.